CPR: taking the stress out of practicing public speakingÂ

-by Merete Wedell-Wedellsborg Published 10 March 2022 in Brain circuits • 2 min read
+by Merete Wedell-Wedellsborg Published March 10, 2022 in Brain Circuits • 2 min read

 If you feel like your team is suffering from a type of inertia as you try to return to business as usual, you are not alone.
 The pandemic has upended our lives in a pervasive way, and the workplace is not likely to ever be the same again.